santhosh7403/demo-tools-app-leptos-07-actix-tailwind/README.md

 As a work around for now, adding a rust-toolchain.toml config file to force it to use 1.87.0 , at the project root folder.

-You may need install it with rustup as below
+You may need install it with rustup as below.

 `rustup toolchain install nightly-2005-03-05-x86_64-unknown-linux-gnu`  - add this channel

 `rustup target add wasm32-unknown-unknown`  - adding wasm target to the newly added channel

+Now you may run the build.

+`cargo leptos watch`  or `cargo leptos serve`

+# Application access

 Once application started, access application from you web browser [ localhost:3000 ](http://localhost:3000/)